petrov-dimitar/tesla-blog-web-1/README.md

 - PHP

 ##Recommendation for use
-As I have made it so that some of the pages need registration, you can use the following credentials to experience the full website functionality without wasting time for registration:
+As I have made it so that some of the pages need registration to use, you can use the following credentials to experience the full website functionality without wasting time for registration:

 - Username: admin
 - Password: admin